Tooth Extractions Near Xenia, OH

 Start Here

-If a tooth might need removal, we’ll do an exam and X-rays if needed.
-We’ll explain the problem, confirm the plan, and review your options.
+If you may need a tooth removed, we're easy to reach from Xenia — about 20 minutes via US-68 north and OH-235 to Fairborn.
+Start with an exam and X-rays if needed.
+We'll explain the problem, confirm the plan, and review your options.
 We try to save teeth when possible.
 If extraction is best, it will be simple, gentle, and predictable.

 When You May Need a Tooth Pulled